 - Place cozy blankets and favorite toys inside the crate with the door wide open and allow your puppy to explore it on their own.
 If they don’t enter the crate, toss in a few treats to encourage further exploration.

-- Any time you catch them going in, immediately click (or use your marker word) to let them know that’s the behavior you want.
-Then give them a treat and praise.
-(Not sure how to clicker train?
-Check out our “Introduction to Clicker Training” article.)
+- Any time you catch your dog going into their crate, immediately click with a clicker (or use your marker word) to let them know that’s the behavior you want.
+Then toss a treat to them in the crate.
+This is called "capturing" a behavior.

 - As your pup becomes comfortable eating inside the crate, you can close the door to the crate during feeding.
 Be sure to open the door as soon as your pup is finished.

 Here's an example of my puppy Fozzie Bear during one of his first crate meals to begin to build this positive association:

 A big step forward in creating positive associations with the crate is to play training games.
 These games turn into being able to cue your dog to "go to crate!" and they'll happily run in all by themselves.
 You have a couple of options when it comes to different techniques to teach your dog to go to crate: luring and shaping.

 The luring technique is often the easiest to start with, but shaping often results in faster learning.
 I suggest starting with luring and then switching quickly to shaping once your pup gets the hang of it.

 Let's quickly go over how to do both of these techniques.

 - Hold a treat in one hand and use it as a target for your dog to follow.
 You can start by holding it right in front of their nose and guiding them into the crate.
 Or you can hold the treat through the side or back bars of the crate to entice your dog to step into the crate.